clarkbw/mlb/README.md

+# Discontinued

+I'm not longer actively working on this application.
+The mlb-proxy has been shutdown so this application no longer works.

 # MLB App

 This is an MLB (Major League Baseball) Application.
 It's a very simple responsive designed application that retrieves scores from the MLB site in a similar way that the MLB Chrome Extension does.
 This app does require the use of the [mlb-proxy](https://github.com/clarkbw/mlb-proxy/) to proxy the MLB API due to the [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) restrictions currently in place with the MLB API.